TrDA-hab/Projects/Stepper motor/README.md

    - A4988 - https://lastminuteengineers.com/a4988-stepper-motor-driver-arduino-tutorial/
    - DRV8825 - https://lastminuteengineers.com/drv8825-stepper-motor-driver-arduino-tutorial/
    - TMC2208 - https://wiki.fysetc.com/TMC2208/
- - Don't forget to customize the microstep (MS1/MS2/MS3) for your needs.
+ - Don't forget to customize the microstep (MS1/MS2/MS3) for your needs (see tutorials above).
- - Remember to set the current limiting for your stepper motor driver.
+ - Remember to set the current limiting for your stepper motor driver (see tutorials above).

 # 1. One stepper motor (minimum configuration):
 ### Device List: